gumaerc-testorg/15.395-fall-2016/content/pages/readings-and-study-questions.md

 9
 {{< tdclose >}}
 {{< tdopen >}}
-Gendal Brown, Richard, James Carlyle, Ian Grigg and Mike Hearn (of R3, a financial sector consortium). "[Corda: An Introduction](http://financialcryptography.com/mt/archives/001597.html)."August, 2016.
+Gendal Brown, Richard, James Carlyle, Ian Grigg and Mike Hearn (of R{{< sub "3" >}}, a financial sector consortium). "[Corda: An Introduction](http://financialcryptography.com/mt/archives/001597.html)."August, 2016.
 Do not underestimate the amount of serious private sector investment in this space including by very large financial firms.
 Could some of this technology have much broader positive impact?

 Coppola, Frances. "['Settlement Coin' is All About Banks, Not Blockchain](http://www.coindesk.com/utilities-settlement-all-about-banks-not-blockchain/)."
 CoinDesk.
 August 30, 2016.
 The announcement of a new interbank currency by five major financial institutions caused a stir.
 Would other banks accept it?
 Would it require central bank backing?
 If so, which CB would back an international monetary system?